7.2: Polysaccharides

 In a long chain, selecting which is the repeating disaccharide unit is a bit relative, as shown in Figure \(\PageIndex{13}\) for the repeating disaccharide sequence of N-acetylglucosamine (blue square) and N-acetylgalactosamine (yellow square).

-In the top, the repeating units (blue-yellow) are connected to each other through beta 1,4 links while in the bottom, the connection of the repeating unit (yellow-blue) is beta 1,3.
-Without knowing the full chain, the best choice of annotating the repeating unit is illusive.
-What's most important however is to note the alternating acetal/glycosidic links throughout the whole sequence.
-In the figures below different disaccharide repeats are highlighted.
+At the top, the repeating units (blue-yellow) are connected through beta 1,4 links, while at the bottom, the connection of the repeating unit (yellow-blue) is beta 1,3.
+The best way to annotate the repeating unit without knowing the full chain is elusive.
+What's most important, however, is to note the alternating acetal/glycosidic links throughout the whole sequence.
+In the figures below, different disaccharide repeats are highlighted.

 Hyaluronic acid

-This is a polymer of glucuronate (β 1,3) GlcNAc.
-It offers a backbone for theattachment of protein and other GAGs.
+This is a polymer of glucuronate (β1,3) linked to GlcNAc.
+It offers a backbone for the attachment of proteins and other GAGs.
 It's the only GAG without sulfate.
 Figure \(\PageIndex{14}\) shows a tetrasaccharide fragment with two disaccharide repeats.
-The internal acetal/glycosidic link of the illustrated disaccharide repeat is β 1,3 while the connection between the disaccharides is β 1,4.
+The illustrated disaccharide repeat's internal acetal/glycosidic link is β 1,3, while the disaccharide's connection is β 1,4.
 For one last time, the vertical flip of the glucuronic acid is shown to allow a better understanding of its flipped presentation in the actual GAG.

-Hyaluronic acids are found in a variety of locations including synovial fluid, the extracellular matrix and skin, where it helps control skin moisture.
-It is water soluble and displays twin antiparallel left-oriented helices.
+Hyaluronic acids are found in a variety of locations, including synovial fluid, the extracellular matrix, and skin, where they help control skin moisture.
+It is water-soluble and displays twin antiparallel left-oriented helices.
 Covalent conjugates of the chemotherapeutic drugs doxorubicin and camptothecin linked to hyaluronic acid, whose overall structure is similar to "worm-like micelles", have been used successfully to treat skin cancers.

 Figure \(\PageIndex{15}\) shows an interactive iCn3D model of hyaluronic acid (4HYA).
-Dotted lines represent hydrogen bonds.
+The dotted lines represent hydrogen bonds.

 Three calcium ions are shown as well.
 The SNFG cartoon is also illustrated.